 Umbilical hernias range in size from very small to very large, in fact scaring many parents.
 Reassuringly, even the very big ones go away on their own with time.

 Treating umbilical hernias

 In the past, some umbilical hernias were treated by strapping.
-Strapping consists of wrapping a belt-like cloth around the waist at the level of the belly button to "push" the hernia back in.
+Strapping consists of wrapping a belt-like cloth around the waist at the level of the belly button to “push” the hernia back in.
 Today, strapping is considered ineffective and is not recommended.
 We know that most (even very large) umbilical hernias will go away on their own certainly by the age of five or six.
 Having said that, the only possible treatment for all hernias is to surgically repair them.
-It is generally accepted now that surgical repair of umbilical hernias is not routinely needed unless the intestines twist (strangulation), the hernia persists beyond four or five years of age or starts to grow after the first or second year of life.
+It is generally accepted now that surgical repair of it is not routinely needed unless the intestines twist (strangulation), the hernia persists beyond four or five years of age, or starts to grow after the first or second year of life.
 This of course depends on the individual situation.

 For more Child Health & Wellness Information Click here

 Pediatrician DR.PAUL Roumeliotis is certified by the American Board of Pediatrics and Royal College of Physicians and Surgeons of Canada.
 The information provided above is designed to be an educational aid only.
 It is not intended to replace the advice and care of your child’s physician, nor is it intended to be used for medical diagnosis or treatment.
 If you suspect that your child has a medical condition always consult a physician.